What is a DSP in an Android Headunit?

 Having a DSP means greater control over the sound, but you don’t have to adjust it from default if you are happy with the sound as it is.

-DSP gives enhanced fade and balance android headunit
+DSP fade balance on Android headunit app

-DSP gives enhanced fade and balance controls on the android headunit
+DSP gives enhanced fade and balance controls on the Android headunit

 Fitting a DSP